zhukovvlad/market-rolik/docs/REFRESH_TOKEN_GUIDE.md

 // Validate refresh token and return new token pair async refreshTokens(refreshToken: string): Promise<TokenPair>

-// Revoke a specific refresh token async revokeRefreshToken(tokenId: string): Promise<void>
+// Revoke a specific refresh token (internal use) async revokeRefreshToken(tokenId: string): Promise<void>

+// Revoke a refresh token only if it belongs to the user (used in logout) async revokeRefreshTokenIfOwned(tokenId: string, userId: string): Promise<void>

 // Revoke all tokens for a user (logout all devices) async revokeAllUserTokens(userId: string): Promise<void>